idealo/cctray-hub/README.md

 `cctray-hub.password=YOUR_PASSWORD`

-Access logs via log back can be enabled by setting the following application property:
+Access logs via log back and JSON log format can be enabled by setting the following profile:

-`cctray-hub.access-log=true`
+`SPRING_PROFILES_ACTIVE=json-log-format`

 ## references